The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Optimality in the setting

-The main result of this work, Theorem \ref{main}, however, says that the general dynamic allocation problem \eqref{DA general} has the same value as the dynamic allocation problem \eqref{DA D}, in which the rewards sequences are {\em almost surely decreasing}, and that the strategy \eqref{y strategy}, which is optimal in the decreasing rewards setting, is {\em also optimal in the general case}.
-This result will require almost all of the machinery developed in Sections \ref{S:Index-Type Strategies} and \ref{S:Multi-Parameter Theory} and, in particular, relies crucially on the explicit strategy constructed in \eqref{y strategy}.
-Notice that Proposition \ref{optimal stopping = D} and Remark \ref{DA independent = D}, which were first established by El Karoui \& Karatzas \cite{ElKaroui1993}, are special cases of Theorem \ref{main}.
-Moreover, the original proof of \eqref{e:DA independent = D} is absolutely dependent on assuming the independence of the filtrations $\FF_i$.
+The main result of this work, Theorem \ref{thm:main}, says that the general dynamic allocation problem \eqref{eq:dap} has the same value as the dynamic allocation problem \eqref{eq:dap-decr}, in which the rewards sequences are {\em almost surely decreasing}, and that all index-type strategies, which are optimal in the decreasing rewards setting, are {\em also optimal in the general case}.
+This result will require almost all of the machinery developed in Sections \ref{s:strategies} and \ref{s:multiparam} and, in particular, relies crucially on the excursion property \eqref{eq:excursion} described in Proposition \ref{prop:excursion}.

-In the proof of Theorem \ref{main} below, we will use the following analogue of Lemma \ref{Q (super)mtg}, whose proof is exactly the same and so is omitted. \begin{lemma} For any allocation strategy $\tilde T\in\A(\tilde s)$, the process